-The Council is the accountable body for LLEP Limited.
-The LLEP is a strategic body made up of local government and business leaders as well as senior education and third sector representatives.
+The Council is the accountable body for the LLEP.
+The LLEP is a strategic body made up of local government and business leaders as well as senior education and third sector representatives. it is formally constituted as a company limited by guarantee, although has remained dormant.
 The LLEP's remit is to drive forward regeneration and growth of the local economy, by: